soundio/soundstage/README.md

 Tests run in a browser, simply navigate to `soundstage/test.html`.

 > **Note**
 > Most tests are run against unbuilt files.
-The server must be serving the
+A local server must be serving the
-> dependency repos and the soundstage repo as siblings in the same location.
+> dependency repos and the soundstage repo from the same location.

 The `soundstage/test.html` document is also used to run tests in Selenium via Github Actions (test results are seen at